 What's on your playlist/reading list?
-Any good tunes or books to get us through?

 All rather apocalyptic I'm afraid!
 Reading: Journal of a Plague Year, Daniel Defoe; Purple Cloud by Shiel; stories by Arthur Schnitzler, any film by Wes Anderson or Chris Nolan; Delicatessen by Jeunet & Caro.
 I like to listen to Max Richter while I'm working, especially 'Sleep' all 8 hours!
 I have been learning video editing in Premiere in order to make short videos about my photography work and also our photography excursions.
 I am recording a plague journal on video for my daughter to watch in 20(?) years time.
 I also have kept a regular diary for 35 years which is especially weird these days if only for the reporting on Trump's antics.

 The first local place you'll be heading after lockdown (restaurant, bar, museum etc) and why?

 Lake Trasimene or the Marmore Waterfall.
 We won't be able to leave landlocked Umbria so the sea unfortunately is out. restaurants will be closed for a long time so a picnic.

 Your next adventure, once we're allowed to travel again?